HolmfirthHighRobotics/robot-code/docs/Contributing.md

  1. Make edits to the repository (via Visual Studio Code)
  2. open git
- 3. navigate to repository (should be on desktop - cd Desktop/robot-code)
+ 3. navigate to repository (should be on desktop - cd Desktop/robot-code) 3.1.
+If someone has made changes to the repository, you can sync it via "git pull origin main"
  4. "git add ."
  5. "git commit -m "Your Message Here"
- 6. "git push" (if that asks for credentials, type in the username & password, written on computer) (optional) 7.
-If someone has made changes to the repository, you can sync it via "git pull origin main"
+ 6. "git push" (if that asks for credentials, type in the username & password, written on computer)